‘Obamaphone’ program riddled with fraud: Audit

-The controversial “Obamaphone” program, which pays for cellphones for the poor, is rife with fraud, according to a new government report Thursday that found more than a third of enrollees may not even be qualified.
+The controversial “Obamaphone” program, which pays for cellphones for the poor, is rife with fraud, according to a new government report released Thursday that found more than a third of enrollees may not even be qualified.

 Known officially as the Lifeline Program, the phone giveaway became a symbol of government waste in the previous administration.
 Now a new report from the Government Accountability Office bears out those concerns.